 Burk, the chicken tenders aficionado in her third year, says of Thrive’s food: “People are surprised at how tasty it is.”
-She finds that having a variety of allergy-friendly meal options that appeal equally to students without diet restrictions helps to raise awareness about food allergies among the student population.
+She finds having a variety of allergy-friendly meal options that appeal equally to those without diet restrictions helps to raise awareness about food allergies among the student population.

 Michigan State also keeps packaged allergy-friendly items in other dining halls, such as dairy-free yogurt and gluten-free bread.
-Three of the dining halls are “nut-conscious,” meaning they are not certified nut-free, but nothing with peanuts or tree nuts is cooked in those locations.
+Three of the dining halls are “nut-conscious,” which means they are not “certified” nut-free.
+But nothing with peanuts or tree nuts is cooked in those locations.

 “It gives a level of comfort that nothing with nuts is being cooked there,” Patterson says.